wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 ![Step 1 of 5 - process to monetize a Teams app.](../media/04-step-01-monetize-teams-app.png)

 The first step of monetization is to have a free Microsoft Teams app.
 If you already have an app, then you can start from there, or you can create a new app.
+For additional information on how to get started building a Microsoft Teams app, see: [Microsoft Teams developer documentation: Get started](/microsoftteams/platform/get-started/get-started-overview).

 The rest of this unit assumes you've already created a Microsoft Teams app.